fasttime/JScrewIt/Features.md

 Minimun feature level, compatible with all supported engines.
 ### `DOCUMENT`
 Existence of the global object property document having the string representation "\[object Document\]".
+This feature is only available in Internet Explorer 9 and 10.
+It is not available inside web workers.
 ### `DOMWINDOW`
 Existence of the global object property self having the string representation "\[object DOMWindow\]".
 Only available in Android Browser versions prior to 4.4.2.